Beware! (Barry White album)

-Beware! is the self-produced thirteenth studio album by R&B singer Barry White, released in November 1981, and the fourth release on his own CBS-affiliated custom label, Unlimited Gold.
+Beware! is a studio album by the American musician Barry White, released in 1981.
+Produced by White, it was the fourth release on his own CBS-affiliated custom label, Unlimited Gold.
 Peaking at #40 on the R&B chart, it fared better than his previous duet album with his wife which had failed to chart at all.
-It was preceded by the first single, a cover of Richard Berry's "Louie Louie", originally recorded in 1955.
+It was preceded by the first single, a cover of Richard Berry's "Louie Louie", originally released in 1957.
 White performed it on Soul Train on September 19, 1981, but it failed to chart.
-The second single, the title track of the album, was also a cover version from the 1950's, originally written by Jo Ann Belvin for her husband Jesse Belvin shortly before they were both killed in a motor accident in 1960.
+The second single, the title track of the album, was also a cover version from the 1950s, originally written by Jo Ann Belvin for her husband Jesse Belvin shortly before they were both killed in a motor accident in 1960.
 "Beware" reached #49 on the R&B charts.
-As with his previous album, White's UK label refused to release any singles off the album.
+As with his previous album, White's UK label did not release any singles from the album.